ipsi/vtt-wod-book-parser/README.md

 If you see any lines that don't look like `16:53:03.861 [main] INFO name.ipsi.project.fwbp.BookProcessor - `, then it's likely an error occurred.

+## Development
+### Environment Variables
+* `DTRPG_TOKEN` will pass in a DTRPG token - really only use for CI testing and with the `--preprocess` flag
+* `PDF_FILE_PATH` will pass in the file path - useful for CLI testing

+### Program Args
+* `--preprocess` - downloads the book from DTRPG and runs a pre-processing step to generate text locations from the actual book text, assuming that's been set up properly in a file named `$PWD/raw_text/w20.json`.
+See [Preprocessor.java](src/main/java/name/ipsi/project/fwbp/Preprocessor.java) for details on how that works.
+Requires a `DTRPG_TOKEN`.
+* `--adventure` - uses a basic CLI interface instead of a GUI